awesumsawz/30-websites-in-30-days/README.md

 in my head for a while.
 I might even play with getting a gutenberg block built rather than using ACF. we'll see.

+Result: played with the docker compose build for a while and ended up getting it narrowed down to just the theme and the plugins.
+I also got the volumes setup for the uploads and the wp-* files.
+I started building out the theme but didn't get very far.
+I'm going to have to spend some time on this one to get it done.

 --------------------------------

 ### Day Twelve - 03-01-2025